diogo-arista/arista-tac-utilities/log-collector/README.md

-# Arista Log Collector Script
+# Arista Log Collector

+A single-script utility to collect and transfer support logs from Arista EOS devices.
+It works remotely (from your laptop or jump host over SSH) or locally on the device.

+---

 ## Overview